 Brushing up against blind spots, wrestling with a therapeutic impasse, or being ready to bump your therapeutic skills to the next level can be a few reasons you might seek professional consultation or clinical supervision.
 Be it clinical supervision or a more structured postdoctoral fellowship, the collaborative support of a seasoned psychologist allows clinicians to gain clarity and confidence to work through road blocks, construct a more sustainable approach to treatment, and build the professional practice they desire.

 It takes more than just classroom and structured training to develop the skills we need to feel competent as therapists.
 Professional support and supervised practice help us hone our individual therapeutic voice.
-I view clinical supervision as the final building block of developing your therapeutic style and growing the confidence you deserve.
-With a strong focus on integrative practice and client-oriented care, I offer mental health therapists guidance in empirically supported and theoretically grounded treatment methods, integrative case conceptualization, and the use of psychoeducation and positive psychology within traditional therapeutic models.
+We view clinical supervision as the final building block of developing your therapeutic style and growing the confidence you deserve.
+With a strong focus on integrative practice and client-oriented care, Dr. Clark offers mental health therapists guidance in empirically supported and theoretically grounded treatment methods, integrative case conceptualization, as well as how to use psychoeducation and positive psychology within traditional therapeutic models.

 Looking to expand your outpatient experience within a vibrant Downtown DC practice?
 Dr. Clark is currently seeking license-eligible PhD or PsyD graduates to join an expanding general practice serving adolescents and adults in a Dupont Circle, Washington, DC using the most current evidence-based strategies from traditional psychotherapy as well as positive psychology and neuroscience.
 Postdoctoral fellowships are part-time, competitively paid positions that include Fridays, evening, and/or weekend hours to start.
 Generous office space, patient referrals, and supervision provided.